dagger/dagger/docs/learn/1010-dev-cue-package.md

 dagger init
 ```

-That will create 2 directories: `.dagger` and `cue.mod` where our package will reside:
+That will create two directories: `.dagger` and `cue.mod`, where our package will reside:

 ```shell
 .